waste-of-kindergarten/xpython37-v0.1/python/Doc/library/os.path.rst

 .. module:: os.path
    :synopsis: Operations on pathnames.

-**Source code:** :source:`Lib/posixpath.py` (for POSIX) and :source:`Lib/ntpath.py` (for Windows).
+**Source code:** :source:`Lib/posixpath.py` (for POSIX), :source:`Lib/ntpath.py` (for Windows NT), and :source:`Lib/macpath.py` (for Macintosh)

 .. index:: single: path; operations

 --------------

 This module implements some useful functions on pathnames.
 To read or write files see :func:`open`, and for accessing the filesystem see the :mod:`os` module.
-The path parameters can be passed as strings, or bytes, or any object implementing the :class:`os.PathLike` protocol.
+The path parameters can be passed as either strings, or bytes.
+Applications are encouraged to represent file names as (Unicode) character strings.
+Unfortunately, some file names may not be representable as strings on Unix, so applications that need to support arbitrary file names on Unix should use bytes objects to represent path names.
+Vice versa, using bytes objects cannot represent all file names on Windows (in the standard ``mbcs`` encoding), hence Windows applications should use string objects to access all files.

 Unlike a unix shell, Python does not do any *automatic* path expansions.
 Functions such as :func:`expanduser` and :func:`expandvars` can be invoked